 What should I do if I'm a PPW or registrar?

 1. Families can arrive directly to the IWC or be referred to the IWC by a school.

 2. If the family arrives at school, the registrar/PPW will ask the family to complete a quick home language survey.
-This is included in the hard copy folder that schools received from Sonia, the EL Community Liaison.
+This is included in the hard copy folder that schools received from the IWC.

 3. Check to see if the family meets the above requirements from "When to refer families to the International Welcome Center."

 4. If the family meets any of the criteria, refer the family to the International Welcome Center.

 5. The school will call the IWC at 68288 to make an appointment, ideally in the same day.

 The family may talk on the phone with the EL Community Liaison for further support and instructions.

 6. The school provides an appointment card, family packet from IWC, and map/directions in multiple languages to the International Welcome Center.

 The family is finished at the IWC.
 Now what do I do as a registrar or PPW?